Chuma Edoga: Dallas Cowboys

 On March 21, 2023, Edoga signed with the Dallas Cowboys as a potential replacement for Connor McGovern who left in free agency.
 He hyperextended his right knee causing a bone bruise during training camp and did not play in any of the preseason games.
 On August 29, he was released in a planned transaction.
 On August 30, he was re-signed after the Cowboys made additional roster moves.
 He appeared in all 17 regular-season games, starting six contests at left tackle in place of an injured Tyron Smith, and 2 contests at left guard in place of an injured Tyler Smith.
 He was the team's reserve swing offensive tackle for most of the season.
 He struggled in Week 16 against the Miami Dolphins, while playing against defensive end Bradley Chubb.

 On April 3, 2024, Edoga re-signed with the Cowboys on a one-year contract.
 Although he was named the starter at left tackle after Tyron Smith left in free agency, he was replaced by first round draft choice Tyler Guyton, after fracturing his toe in the first preseason game against the Los Angeles Rams.
 He was placed on injured reserve on August 29.
 He was activated on November 23.
 He appeared in five games, with four starts at left tackle.
 He took over Guyton as the starter at left tackle from Week 14 to Week 17.
 He was declared inactive in Week 18.

 Jacksonville Jaguars

 On March 12, 2025, Edoga signed with the Jacksonville Jaguars on a two-year, $7 million contract.
+He appeared in 14 games and made two starts.
+He provided flexibility off the bench, with his ability to play both the guard and tackle positions.

+On August 30, 2026, Edoga was released by the Jaguars as part of final roster cuts.

+Baltimore Ravens

+On September 3, 2026, Edoga was signed to the Baltimore Ravens practice squad.